- How does PedalCell work?

 How long does shipping take?

-Most USA orders take 2-7 business days with standard shipping, but a two-day option is also offered at checkout.
+Most USA, EU, and UK orders take 2-7 business days with standard shipping.

 All other countries are provided a breakdown at checkout for estimated transit.
 Typically, expedited speed is 4-10 days, and standard speed is 15-25 days.